Work permit: Singapore

-Several different types of visas are available for immigrants.

 Thailand

 Foreigners holding a "B" visa and wishing to work or start a business in Thailand are required to obtain a work permit.
 The issuance of work permits is under the jurisdiction of the Ministry of Labor of Thailand.
 Work without permission in the Kingdom is criminally punishable.
 It takes 7 working days to process the application for a permit.
 If the applicant is qualified and able to use "One Stop Service Center", the work permit will only take one day.